kXborg/tinyBot/README.md

 # TinyBot

 Built to decide smart home actions intelligently, without explicit hard coding. **TinyBot** is a minimal, text-based conversational model designed to mimic basic understanding of home environment and your needs.
 It is similar to a chatbot but with an ultra-light neural core.
+Currently under development.

 ---